bhoom10/Hisaab_app/README.md

 Expenditures

 The first line contains number of people.
-Next line has the first names of each person The next few lines have the expenditures.
+Next line has the first names of each person.
+The next few lines have the expenditures.
 Each expenditure is of the following format:
 <name of person who paid> <amount paid> <List of people for who he paid>